beardedsailor/beardedsailor.github.io/_posts/2020-02-14_Time_is_Precious.md

 # Time is Precious<br>
 * Everyone has 24 hours or 1440 minutes or 84000 seconds a day
-it depends on the individual how he invests/spends it Both investing and spending has different meanings investing means you are using your time to make your future look bright. on the other hand, spending means we are using our precious time on something that helps us only to make through our day.<br>
+It depends on the individual how he invests/spends it Both investing and spending has different meanings investing means you are using your time to make your future look bright. on the other hand, spending means we are using our precious time on something that helps us only to make through our day.<br>
 Everyone on this planet wants to be successful